 Arrive in Senegal – Dakar

 Departing from Dakar at 6am we will stop for breakfast at Kaolack then drive for 475 km along an un-tarmacked road to Tambacounda where we will stop for lunch.
 Moving on to Wassadou we will be staying at a camp on the edge of the park overlooking the River Gambia.
-The amazing scenery and luxuriant vegetation will take our breath away.
-A nice walk along the banks of the river will take us to a banana plantation where we will be able to observe hippos as well as monkeys.
-We can enjoy a complimentary aperitif on the banks of the river whilst watching the sunset and the mischievous baboons.
+The amazing scenery and luxuriant vegetation will take your breath away.
+A pleasant walk along the banks of the river will take us to a banana plantation where we will be able to observe hippos as well as monkeys.
+We can relax on the banks of the river whilst watching the sunset and the mischievous baboons.
 Dinner and overnight stay at the camp.